tonmtom9/ESP32-BitstreamLoader/README.md

 Managed by [PlatformIO](https://platformio.org/)

 # Usage
-Once uploaded the ESP32 will try to read bitstream file (default.bit) from SD card and will program FPGA using defined pins
+Once uploaded.
+The ESP32 will try to read bitstream file (default.bit) from SD card (using SDMMC) and will program FPGA using defined pins.